Skip to main content

 Clustered Courses

-Students in the Engineering Scholars Program will complete the Fundamentals of Engineering sequence together by taking two clustered courses in the first year, ENG 1181.02: Introduction to Engineering I during autumn semester and ENG 1182.02: Introduction to Engineering II during spring semester.
-These courses are required for all engineering students (regardless of pre-major) but certain sections are reserved for Engineering Scholars students.
+Engineering Scholars complete the Fundamentals of Engineering sequence together by taking two clustered courses in the first year: ENG 1181.02: Introduction to Engineering I during autumn semester and ENG 1182.02: Introduction to Engineering II during spring semester.
+These courses are required for all engineering students (regardless of pre-major), but certain sections are reserved for Engineering Scholars students.

 Topics: Some concepts covered in 1181.02 include programming in Excel and Matlab and varying hands-on team labs, while concepts covered in 1182.02 include a semester-long team design-build project and graphics in SolidWorks.